-In a ceremony at the White House, ten National Medals for the Arts and twelve National Humanities Medals were presented by President Barack Obama to legendary artists, renowned scholars, musicians, historians, actors and institutions.
+In a ceremony at the White House, 10 National Medals of Arts and 12 National Humanities Medals were presented by President Barack Obama to legendary artists, renowned scholars, musicians, historians, actors, and institutions.
 The awards honor extraordinary contributions to the arts and humanities and are the highest recognition the United States bestows on its artists and scholars.

 President Obama in his remarks to the medalists said “today’s recipients of the National Medals of the Arts and the Humanities are poets, musicians, artists, journalists, professors, historians, and at least one chef.
 Their paths and their mediums could hardly be more different, and that’s what makes them great.
 They take their piece of this big, bold, diverse, energetic country, they reshape it, and then they share it with us.
 They open our experience to theirs, and for that, we honor them here today.”

-Like President Obama’s remarks earlier in the day, maestro Gustavo Dudamel, who addressed the medalists at PCAH’s gala dinner, spoke of the arts as reflective our national soul, saying the “worse crime is to take beauty away from children” and adding, “during times of crisis the unforgivable sin is to cut access to the arts.”
-Dudamel is the music director of the Los Angeles Philharmonic, and joining him were several musicians from the The Youth Orchestra LA (YOLA) program and their performance served as a prelude to his remarks.
-The Youth Orchestra LA program provides free instruments, intensive music training, and academic support to students from underserved neighborhoods.
+Like President Obama’s remarks earlier in the day, Maestro Gustavo Dudamel, who addressed the medalists at PCAH’s gala dinner, spoke of the arts as reflective of our national soul, saying the “worst crime is to take beauty away from children” and adding, “during times of crisis the unforgivable sin is to cut access to the arts.”
+Dudamel is the music director of the Los Angeles Philharmonic, and joining him were several musicians from The Youth Orchestra LA (YOLA) program, whose performance served as a prelude to his remarks.
+The YOLA program provides free instruments, intensive music training, and academic support to students from underserved neighborhoods.

-The National Medal of Arts recipients included Mel Brooks writer, director, actor, and musician; Sandra Cisneros, educator, novelist and poet; Eugene O’Neill Theater Center; Morgan Freeman actor, director, and narrator; Philip Glass, composer and musician; Berry Gordy record producer and songwriter; Santiago Jiménez, Jr. musician; Moises Kaufman playwright and director; Ralph Lemon choreographer, company director, writer, visual artist conceptualist; Audra McDonald, actor and singer; Luis Valdez, playwright, actor, writer, and director; and Jack Whitten artist.
+The National Medal of Arts recipients included Mel Brooks, writer, director, actor, and musician; Sandra Cisneros, educator, novelist, and poet; Eugene O’Neill Theater Center; Morgan Freeman, actor, director, and narrator; Philip Glass, composer and musician; Berry Gordy, record producer and songwriter; Santiago Jiménez, Jr., musician; Moises Kaufman, playwright and director; Ralph Lemon, choreographer, company director, writer, visual artist, and conceptualist; Audra McDonald, actor and singer; Luis Valdez, playwright, actor, writer, and director; and Jack Whitten, artist.